-(3) 20 % = Oral exams (1 Oral Exam + 1 class presentation)

-No make-up oral exams except if a medical or emergency excuse including phone number is submitted.
+(3) 20 % = Oral exams (1 Oral Exam + 1 class presentation) No make-up oral exams except if a medical or emergency excuse including phone number is submitted.
 The oral exams require working with a randomly assigned and/or chosen partner.
 The oral exams are 10-minute interviews in Creole on given themes.
 You will present a topic of your choice to the class in Haitian Creole for up to 10 minutes.
 You might be asked to read your essay or to translate parts of your essay in the Oral Exam.

-(4) 20 % = Participation in Breakout rooms.
+(4) 20 % = Participation in teamwork.

-Based on your punctual arrival, your attendance, on your classroom volunteerism and cooperation, on your willingness to practice Haitian Creole and on your comportment and treatment of others.
+Based on your attendance, on your classroom volunteerism and cooperation, on your willingness to practice Haitian Creole and on your comportment and treatment of others.
 If you are chronically late or absent, this will severely affect your participation numbers.
 Roll call can occur as early as the first seconds in which class begins.
 Note: if you're not there at roll call, you're not there.
 You are encouraged to come anyway, but you will not be added to the roll call.

-(5) 15 % = Discussions on Canvas (a total of 5)

-(6) 10 % = Final Exam
+- (5) 15 % = Discussions on Canvas (a total of 5) - (6) 10 % = Final Exam

 Total: 100%.
 Your grade is based on the sum total of your scores in the above 6 categories.
-You must score in every category to pass the class.